-But many financial professionals are warning the economy may not have immunity to battle this pandemic.
-According to the Organization for Economic Cooperation and Development (OECD), the global economy now faces “its biggest challenge since the financial crisis”.
+Many financial professionals are warning that the economy may not have the immunity to battle the coronavirus pandemic.
+According to the Organization for Economic Cooperation and Development (OECD), the global economy now faces its biggest challenge since the financial crisis.

-Below she answers our top industry queries amidst this outbreak..
+Below, she answers our top industry queries during this outbreak.

-Business advice (BA): Do you think the UK economy has already been hit harder by CV than opposed to SARS?
+Business Advice (BA): Do you think the UK economy has already been hit harder by coronavirus than SARS